We all love novelty socks and comedy DVDs, but surely the best present of all to receive is the gift of food (or money, money is also very good).

 - Avery’s is doing a range of wine-based hampers which also include chocolates, biscuits and other festive treats.

-- Two Belly do a range of booze and food gift sets, including a Beer Sommelier Box, a Cheese & Beer Box, Fondue for Two and a Cider Box.
+- Two Belly do a range of booze and food gift sets, including a Beer Sommelier Box, a Cheese & Beer Box and a Cider Box.

 - Flip deli + cafe in Bedminster will be creating vegan hampers, featuring wine, preserves, pasta and more.

-- You can browse a wide range of high quality Spanish products , hampers and gift sets in the Mercado 44 online shop, or Mevalco‘s online store which even includes several luxury Spanish hampers.
+- You can browse a wide range of high quality Spanish products , hampers and gift sets in the Mercado 44 online shop (you can also now buy Bar 44’s book to try their recipes at home!), or Mevalco‘s online store which even includes several luxury Spanish hampers.

 - Looking for more treats of the Mediterranean persuasion?
 El Colmado on Gloucester Road (they also have an online shop) and Sotiris Bakery on Park Row does a great selection of Greek biccies, pastries and sweeties that would brighten up any stocking.